Sunday, December 22, 2024

 1. Price Fluctuations

 The price of a security fluctuates daily, influenced by supply and demand dynamics.
 If you hold a security to maturity, you will receive your principal back plus interest.
-However, if you sell the bond before maturity, its price can vary.
+However, if you sell the security before maturity, its price can vary.
 This variability can create opportunities for capital gains or losses.

 2. Interest Rate Sensitivity

 Security prices move inversely with interest rates.
 When interest rates rise, security prices fall, and vice versa.
-This inverse relationship helps equalize the interest rate on the bond with prevailing market rates.
+This inverse relationship helps equalize the interest rate on the security with prevailing market rates.
 Understanding this dynamic is crucial for managing interest rate risk.

 3. Yield-to-Maturity (YTM)

 YTM is the total return anticipated on a security if held until it matures.
-It is essentially the bond’s internal rate of return, considering all scheduled coupon payments and the difference between the bond’s current price and its face value at maturity.
+It is essentially the bond’s internal rate of return, considering all scheduled coupon payments and the difference between the security’s current price and its face value at maturity.
 YTM helps investors compare securities with different coupons and maturities.

 Duration and Interest Rate Sensitivity